escowles/recipes/_posts/2023-12-28-chile-relleno-casserole.md

 * dice all the peppers and mix them and the cheese into the meat
 * taste the filling and make sure it has enough salt and spice
 * go easy on the batter to keep them meatier

+08/01/2025: made these this week, as mini casseroles in 6" pie dishes (a half batch made 4). they were just ok. and given that they are mostly taco meat and cheese, i was really hoping for better. i think i'm going to try straight-up chile relleno recipes instead.